What is Amoxicillin?

 What are the side effects of Amoxicillin?

-2) Serious side-effects of Amoxicillin
+Serious side-effects

 Although rare, Amoxicillin may cause serious side effects such as wheezing, difficulty breathing or swallowing, rash, itching, hives, severe diarrhea; water/bloody stool with/without fever/stomach cramps, and rash.

-If you experience any such side effects, you must stop the medication and seek immediate medical help.
+If you experience any such side effects, you must stop taking the medication and seek immediate medical help.

-3) Allergic Reactions
+Allergic Reactions

-4) Clostridium Difficile-Associated Diarrhea (CDAD)
+Clostridium Difficile-Associated Diarrhea (CDAD)

-As an antibiotic, Amoxicillin also kills the good bacteria in the colon, which may lead to overgrowth of toxin-causing bacteria known as C. Difficile.
+As an antibiotic, Amoxicillin also kills the good bacteria in the colon, which may lead to the overgrowth of toxin-causing bacteria known as C. Difficile.
 This may occur two months after taking the antibiotics, ranging from mild to severe.